KonradKantorski/flask-project/README.md

 Update – by being able to update already existing information regarding readers and books Delete – by being able to delete readers and books

-Moreover, the application will be coded in python using the flask micro-framework which will provide front end functionality and usability with http servers.
+The application will be coded in python using the flask micro-framework which will provide front end functionality and usability with http servers.
 In order to make the app more user friendly the python template jinja2 will be used to create HTML and return to the http response.
 The app will also include a relational database which will allow to store data for the duration of the project.
 Furthermore, to ensure quality standards of the code, the app will include a series of unit tests using python, integration tests using selenium and automated tests to validate the application.
 Lastly, the code will be fully integrated with a version control system (Git) that will allow our continuous integration system (Jenkins) to pull the code using a webhook and subsequently deploy the application on a Google cloud based virtual machine using gunicorn.

 ### Documentation and Design